Benintendi pushes Royals past Twins in 11th with 2nd homer

 Benintendi had five RBIs in his second multi-homer game of the season in Minnesota.
 He’s driven in 11 runs in his last three games for Kansas City.

+“He just gets into a great rhythm,” Royals manager Mike Matheny said.
+“When he’s healthy, he’s been going really strong.
+He’s had a really good year.
+He’s just had some different, unfortunate setbacks physically that have kind of got him off track.
+When he’s been rolling, it’s one good at-bat after another.”

-Ervin Santana (2-2) pitched around a walk and the automatic runner in a scoreless 10th against his former team, and Greg Holland earned his eighth save in 12 chances.
+Ervin Santana (2-2) pitched around a walk and the automatic runner in a scoreless 10th, and Greg Holland earned his eighth save in 12 chances.

 Juan Minaya (2-1) took the loss for the Twins.